letoram/tui-bindings/lua/doc/lua-tui.md

     new_window(type, closure, [hintstr]) => bool

-Where type is one of (default) "tui", "popup", "handover" and "virtual".
+Where type is one of (default) "tui", "popup", "dock", "handover" and "virtual".
 It returns true or false depending on the number of permitted subwindows and pending requests.

 The closure function will be called when the window has been created or if the request failed.
 This happens asynchronously as part of :process and can take